CNNS (CNNS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CNNS Historical Price

-According to the latest data gathered on CNNS live price page, the current price of CNNS is 0.00003974USD.
-The circulating supply of CNNS(CNNS) is 1.76B CNNS , giving it a market capitalization of $69.91K.
+According to the latest data gathered on CNNS live price page, the current price of CNNS is 0USD.
+The circulating supply of CNNS(CNNS) is 1.76B CNNS , giving it a market capitalization of $58.43K.

 The CNNS Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CNNS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.